Review: Monese Bank Accounts

 €14.95 per month

-Premium is the top-tier banking plan from Monese.
-With everything you get from Simple and Classic included, this plan gives you an even bigger allowance of free cash withdrawals and top-ups, as well as a higher limit for transactions and transfers in foreign currency.
-This plan is well worth it for those who are heavy cash users and these who frequently do transactions in foreign currencies.
+Premium is the top-tier bank account from Monese.
+It builds on top of the benefits enjoyed by Simple and Classic users, improving these in almost all regards.
+These include, but are not limited to: an even bigger allowance of free ATM withdrawals and top-ups, higher limit for transactions and transfers in currencies.
+This subscription is well worth it for those who are heavy cash users and these who frequently do transactions in foreign currencies.